What About Bench Position, Part I

 A correct bench position is necessary for a correct hand and foot position to control tension and to develop accuracy and endurance in organ playing.
 Notice carefully this artist's depiction of J. S. Bach at the organ (photo).
 What's right about it is, he's not sitting too far back on the bench, and he's centered.
 One way to determine this on modern instruments is to center one's self over the pedalboard with the left foot on low F#1 and the right foot on high C#3, shifting the weight so that it feels like the body is exactly half way between these 2 black pedal sharps, then move forward just enough so that the weight is completely distributed to the buttocks without any involvement of the thighs, the legs can be turned easily, and the toes can reach the pedals without interference from the bench.
 Notice also that, although he's only posing for a portrait here and not actually playing any music at the time, he's on a tall enough bench and prepared to transfer the weight of the lower arm to the fingers as if playing the clavichord, which had the effect of leaning into the keys for counterbalance.

-Presuming that all the rest of the proportions of the instrument in this artist's depiction are correct, what's wrong with this picture is that the bench is too far away from the case, Bach is leaning way too much forward on the bench (he's doing it in order to face the artist, not play), and he's sitting clear up on the edge of it.
+Notice in this portrait that Bach is not slouching and is keeping his back straight.
+We need to cultivate the habit, right from the start, to avoid slouching and make a conscious effort to straighten our back whenever we sit at the organ.
+In time this will become automatic and we won't even think about it any more.
+Presuming that all the rest of the proportions of the instrument in this artist's depiction are correct, what's wrong with this picture is that it's posed for the artist and doesn't really reflect Bach's playing position.
+The bench is a little too far away from the case for the sake of the portrait, Bach is leaning a little too much forward on the bench (he's doing it in order to face the artist, not play), and he's sitting clear up on the edge of it.
 We find that if we're on a little taller bench and we're sitting somewhere near the edge of it we have the mobility to play the pedals better than if we're seated further back.
-We can sit too close to the edge, and we can sit too far back.
+We can however sit too close to the edge.
 Somewhere between the two extremes is the balanced place where we should sit, which can be located with a little experimentation.

-If we scootch forward just a bit on the bench and locate the spot clear up on the edge of it where we begin to feel like, if we were any further forward we'd fall off (the spot where Bach appears to be sitting in this picture), then sit just a little back of this, from there we should be able to play passages for both hands and a pedal part without leaning backward, and this is where we should be sitting.
+Keeping our back straight, if we center ourselves on the bench, scootch forward just a bit on it, and locate the spot clear up on the edge of it where we begin to feel like, if we were any further forward we'd fall off, then sit just a little back of this, from there we should be able to play passages for both hands and a pedal part without leaning backward.
+This is the correct bench position.
 Sitting near the edge of the bench like this we don't lean backward as much and we can move our feet better and easier on the pedalboard.
-If we sit too close however, we can fall down.
-It's a very delicate balance, balance is everything in organ playing [See blog, Balance in Organ Playing, Part I], and we experiment with certain distances to find the ideal spot.
+If we sit too far forward however, we can fall down.
+It's a sensitive balance -- balance is everything in organ playing [See blog, Balance in Organ Playing, Part I] -- and we experiment with certain distances to find the ideal spot.
 After a time our body gets so accustomed to the "feel" of this bench position that we automatically find it every time we sit down to play.
 NOTE: the pedalboard in this photo is diminutive [See blog, Diminutive Pedalboard] and the bench is too far away from the case, which causes Bach to lean forward to strike the pose; but the principles are still the same.
 The same counterbalance pushing him back on the keys in this picture can be obtained on modern instruments by placing the right foot on a swell shoe or hooking the left foot around the bar under the bench.